ketFriendly/url-shortener-client/README.md

 >
 This project was created with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
 Bootstrap is used for styling the components.
+>
+On the `main` branch you can find the first code draft and on the `http-branch` you can find the code that implements global HTTP filters.

 ## USAGE - Development server